AJDot/Launch_School_Files/170_Web_Development/notes/Deploying_Sinatra_Applications_39.md

 Now that the application is running locally using the production configuration, it is time to deploy it to a remote server.
 We'll be using Heroku for this assignment.

-1. Create a Heroku application using heroku apps:create $NAME, where $NAME is the application name you wish to use.
+1. Create a Heroku application using `heroku apps:create $NAME`, where `$NAME` is the application name you wish to use.
 If you don't provide this value, Heroku will generate a random application name for you.

 ```
 $ heroku apps:create ls-170-book-viewer